Skip to content

 "It involves rape by a colleague.
 It took place during/after work.

 This brings the employer's duty of care into the picture.
 Article 7:646(6) and (7) of the Civil Code explicitly prohibits (sexual) harassment.
-Paragraph 8 describes it as follows:any form of verbal, non-verbal or physical behaviour with sexual connotation that has the purpose or effect of violating the dignity of the person and creating a threatening, hostile, insulting, humiliating or an offensive situation.
+Paragraph 8 describes it as follows:any form of verbal, non-verbal or physical conduct with sexual connotation that has the purpose or effect of violating the dignity of the person and creating an intimidating, hostile, insulting, humiliating or offensive situation.

 That this appears to be (has been) the case seems to be well established.